 Provides an accessible location to input and output files.
-A storage is defined as a location where users can access to upload or download the files needed or provided by a job.
-Currently, PMES Framework supports FTP, GCube and CDMI protocols.
+A storage is defined as a location where users can access to upload or download the files needed or generated by a job.
+Currently, the PMES Framework supports FTP, GCube and CDMI protocols.

 Application

 Piece of software that can be run in the underlying infrastructure.
-It can be defined as a COMPSs application or as a single application.
+It can be defined as a COMPSs application or as a simple application.